-How does #vss365 today find the day's word?
+How does the site find the word?

 While the finder process runs automatically, it can also be run manually.
 When run manually, it asks if this is an additional prompt for the given date.
 If answered affirmatively, the date check is skipped and the prompt is recorded as if one does not already exist for the day.
 This adds a small amount of work in other places to ensure one or all prompts are correctly referenced but is insignificant to the bigger picture.

 This is where we get into some technical detail but I'll keep it as simple as possible.

 Computers have a hard time understanding language.
 Even with advances in machine learning and artificial intelligence, computers struggle with the meaning of the spoken and written word.
 For example, take the slang phrase "bombed it."
 At any given time, this phrase can refer to:

 - a literal bomb

 How does a computer know which meaning is intended?
 As people, we intuitively use context or ask for clarification.
 Computers cannot do this.
 There is too much nuance for an accurate assessment.
 Even sentiment analysis is only a suggestion because computers lack all ability to think in an intuitive manner.

 On the other hand, the grammar and syntax of the written word tends to be more defined.
 While there is still variety, inconsistency, and evolution of written text, merely extracting words and phrases from the written word without interpretation is easier for computers to do.
 In the case of Twitter, the #vss365 ambassadors had the insight to require the prompt word to be a hashtag.
 The prompt tweet evolved to include